 - Get licensed: Determine whether you will need to obtain a license to operate in your area.

 - Get insured: A good business insurance policy is crucial for setting up a business as a personal trainer, especially if you are working from your own home or visiting clients in theirs.
-Health and fitness tend to have a higher risk of injury compared to other industries, so it’s important to ensure that you are protected by insurance in the event of a client getting hurt or injured when following your instructions.
+Health and fitness tend to have a higher risk of injury than other industries, so it’s important to ensure that you are protected by insurance if a client gets hurt or injured when following your instructions.

 - Determine your market: Decide if you want to target a general market or if you are going to target a specific group of people.
 For example, you may set yourself apart in the market by working with runners to help them achieve their goals or help senior citizens stay fit.
-Make sure that you have specialized knowledge of the market that you choose to work in.
+Make sure you have specialized knowledge of the market you choose to work in.

 - Write a business plan: Once you have determined your business’s specifics, it’s time to write a business plan that outlines the details of your business, who your target market is, who your main competitors are, what gym club software to use, and how you’re going to finance your new company.

-- Marketing: Create a marketing strategy designed to help you attract clients to your business.
+- Marketing: Create a marketing strategy designed to help you attract clients to your business or seek help from experts for a fully managed social media campaign.
 This will usually include a website, social media pages, digital marketing, and offline marketing strategies.
-There are various strategies that you can use to attract clients to your business, including offering short, free training sessions or evaluations or connecting with your clients on YouTube with a range of informational videos.
+You can use various strategies to attract clients to your business, including offering short, free training sessions or evaluations or connecting with your clients on YouTube with a range of informational videos.

 If you’re passionate about health and fitness, personal training could be a thriving business idea for you to consider.